mindshade/ssb-laboratory/README.md

 ## Prerequisites

-- Docker installed. (ssb-laboratory has been tested on MacOS)
+- Docker installed. (ssb-laboratory has been tested on a MacOS host)

 ## Setup